Double Dare

 The Bad

-I hate you controls, I hate you sound, I hate you obstacle course!
+I hate you controls, I hate you generic music, I hate you obstacle course!